different-ai/file-organizer-2000/tutorials/lifetime_faq.md

-# File Organizer 2000 Lifetime Setup FAQ
+# Note Companion Lifetime Setup FAQ

 ## If you need assistance